r-murphy/nw-gradle/README.md

 for file in `find . -name '*.jar' | sort`; do
 	filename=$(basename $file .jar)
 	cleanname=$(echo $filename | sed 's/~/-/g')
-	cmd="mvn install:install-file -Dfile=\"$file\" -DgroupId=\"com.sap.pi\" -DartifactId=\"$cleanname\" -Dversion=\"7.31\" -Dpackaging=jar"
+	cmd="mvn install:install-file -Dfile=\"$file\" -DgroupId=\"com.sap.nw\" -DartifactId=\"$cleanname\" -Dversion=\"7.31\" -Dpackaging=jar"
 	echo $cmd >> $outputSh
 	cmdBat="call $cmd"
 	echo $cmdBat >> $outputBat
 done
 ```

 I wish I could set up a public maven repo with all the NetWeaver jar files in it, but I'm not sure of the legality of that.
 So I play it safe and don't put any SAP provided jar files online.
+Ideally SAP would do that.
+Although ideally, they would also take a more open approach with the build tools too.

+## Example

+Check out the example folder for a more in depth example of a multi-project build with a common utility project, a web project and an ejb module project.

-## Future Plans
+## Future Plans / TODO
 - Publishing to Maven Central
 - Get EJB EARs working properly
+- default web.xml path in nw-web
+- sda-dd.xml filename configuration
 - Login Modules
 - Resource Adapters
 - Maybe deployment